Public library: United States

+Citizenship: Twenty Years after 9/11."

 Other countries

 The first public library in Australia was the Melbourne Public Library (now the State Library of Victoria), which opened in 1856, just a few years after their introduction into Britain.
 This was however purely a reference library.
 In September 1869, the New South Wales (NSW) government opened as the Free Public Library, Sydney (now the State Library of New South Wales) by purchasing a bankrupt subscription library.
 In 1896, the Brisbane Public Library was established.
 The library's collection, purchased by the Queensland Government from the private collection of Justice Harding.
-In 1935 the Free Library Movement was established in New South Wales advocating for free public libraries to be supported by municipal authorities.
+In 1935 the Free library movement was established in New South Wales advocating for free public libraries to be supported by municipal authorities.
 A similar movement was established in Victoria within a couple of years.

+"New Zealand was, by the third quarter of the nineteenth century, a veritable paradise for readers, with the formation of public libraries following closely on the heels of the settlers as they spread across the country."

+Pre-Independence libraries in India have been discussed by R.K.
+Bhatt and K. Kandhasamy.

 Eugène Morel, a writer and one of the librarians at the Bibliothèque nationale, pioneered modern public libraries in France.
 He put forward his ideas in the 1910 book La Librairie publique.

+Mexican public libraries trace their origins to convent and monastery libraries in the sixteenth century, but the first modern public library dates from 1758 when the Biblioteca Turriana—named after its founder and donors, the three cathedral canons Luis Antonio Torres Quintero, Cayetano Antonio de Torres Tuñón, and Luis Antonio de Torres Tuñón—was established at the Mexico City Metropolitan Cathedral.
+Liberal governments seized its holdings in 1867 to establish the National Library.

 Japanese public libraries greatly expanded in the 1950s with the Library Law.